DinoChiesa/API-Tech-Forum-2016/Readme.md

 ```

 ## To provision a Developer + App for this Proxy

+This will attach the public key to the developer app inside Edge.

 ```
 tools/provisionDeveloperAndApp.sh -o ORGNAME -n -p APIPRODUCTNAME -k PUBLIC_KEY_FILE